 Medicine has been changing rapidly over the last few years.
 It is very possible that your Primary Care Physician no longer goes to the hospital.
 As a consequence, you may need a HOSPITALIST to take responsibility for your admission.

 PICSNJ, as a group, cares for both inpatients and outpatients.
-If you need admission to Robert Wood Johnson University Hospital or Saint Peter’s University Hospital, we will be happy to ensure the continuity of care you deserve as YOUR HOSPITALIST.
+If you need admission to Robert Wood Johnson University Hospital or Saint Peter’s University Hospital for pulmonary problems, we will be happy to ensure the continuity of care you deserve as YOUR HOSPITALIST.

 Two of us are in the hospitals all day, every weekday.
 We will coordinate with your Primary Care Physician and your Subspecialists as needed to ensure your best and quickest recovery.
 In addition, we will provide your Primary Care Physician with your Discharge Summary within 48 hours, to ensure they know exactly what happened while you were in the hospital.
 This ensures that best quality medicine is provided, with followup with your Primary Care Physician as soon as you can after your hospitalization.